MosesKing/Towers-of-Hanoi/README.md

 # Towers-of-Hanoi Kubernetes Integration Documentation

-This document provides a comprehensive guide on setting up and deploying a Towers of Hanoi challenge within a Kubernetes environment, leveraging the Crossplane control plane to manage custom resources and compositions.
+This document provides a comprehensive guide on my approach to solving the Towers of Hanoi challenge within a Kubernetes environment, leveraging the Crossplane control plane to manage custom resources and compositions.

 # Overview